yusuke-imoto-lab/TopGeneWebsite/docs/installation.md

 <div markdown="1">

 ## Installation
-To install scRECODE package, use `pip` as follows:
+To install RECODE package, use `pip` as follows:

 ```bash
 $ pip install screcode
 ```

-To use scRECODE, `import screcode`.
+To use RECODE, `import screcode`.

 ```python
 import screcode